nellore/docs.rail.bio/docs/tutorial.md

 ```
 The `rail-rna prep local` command above is executed on a single thread (with `-p 1`) to ensure that only one download is performed at a time, which would be useful if our downloads were throttled.
 In the `rail-rna align local` command, the parameter `-f/--force` tells Rail to overwrite any existing outputs.
 You should end up with exactly the same output you obtained when you ran the `rail-rna go local` command.

 Now you'll run an example that will break Rail.
-Navigate to the URL https://raw.githubusercontent.com/nellore/rail/master/ex/bad.manifest .
-The manifest will look like this:
+Navigate to [this URL](https://raw.githubusercontent.com/nellore/rail/master/ex/bad.manifest), a manifest file that should look like this:
 ```
 http://verve.webfactional.com/bad.fastq       0        bad-1-1
 ```